earthcube/geocodes/docs/setting_up_services/setup_base_machine_configuration.md

 * base virtual machine for containers
 * ability to request DNS,

+!!! warning "SUMMARY"
+    These are a summary of the steps, The [Step Details](#Step Details) are below.

 !!! warning "DOCKER REQUIREMENT"
-    If you are running on Ubuntu, you need to remove the provided docker.com version.
+    If you are running on **Ubuntu**, you need to remove the provided docker.com version.
 [Official docker package](https://docs.docker.com/engine/install/ubuntu/)
     We suggest that for others, confirm that you can run

     ```shell